sjkingo/luminary/docs/architecture.md

 ## Heap

 `kmalloc`/`kfree` are backed by a slab allocator with 8 size classes: 32, 64, 128, 256, 512, 1024, 2048, 4096 bytes.
 Each class maintains up to 64 4KB PMM pages; within each page, slots are tracked by a 128-bit bitmap.
 Allocations larger than 4096 bytes go to an overflow list (up to 128 entries) backed by `vmm_alloc_pages`.
+Freed overflow blocks are held in a small large-object cache (8 slots, keyed by frame count) so repeated alloc/free of the same large size avoids PTE churn.
 With `-DDEBUG`, each alloc/free prints the call site and slab class to serial.

 Init (PID 1) is loaded from the initrd and respawned automatically if killed — analogous to Unix PID 1. `task_fork()` clones the address space with copy-on-write: writable pages are marked read-only and shared; a page-fault on either side triggers a copy (`vmm_cow_fault`). `task_exec()` replaces the calling task's address space in-place. `waitpid(pid, &status, flags)` supports `WNOHANG` and propagates the child's exit code via `exit_status` in `struct task`.